One of Those Moments

 Psalm 46:10 calls us to “Be still and know that I am God.”
-Notice that the psalmist encourages us to be still and “know” that I am God.
-The psalmist does not encourage us to be still and “feel” that I am God.
+Notice that the psalmist encourages us to be still and “know” that I am God, not “feel” that I am God.
 Why focus on the mind, rather than emotions?
 Would you agree with me that emotions can be fickle, ever-changing, untrustworthy, and even disloyal?
 Pick a day this next week and track your emotions.
 Watch how they come and go.
 Assess the situations and how emotions drive you to make one decision while your mind pulls you in a different direction.
 Our emotions are real and valid and have great purpose.
 However, they can also lead us astray if we are not careful.
 Greg Koukl says it well, “Emotions make life delicious, but reason makes life safe.”

 Situations where we are moved to offer intellectual and uplifting emotional praise are unforgettable!
 But, over the course of our life, we are likely to experience more situations when we know that God remains present and worthy of praise, but we may not feel like praising God.
 I’ve noticed that in good times, I generally address my praise to Christ Jesus.
 I feel a certain closeness, fondness, child-like trust, and peace.
 In challenging times, however, I find it hard to call out the name of Jesus.
 Instead, I address the Almighty, simply, as God.
 In these times, the intimacy is replaced by a feeling of distance and unworthiness, and perhaps even anger at an oppressive authority.
 I think it’s much like how I addressed my parents in different situations: Daddy, Pop, or Dad; Mommy, Mom, or Mother.
 My emotional reaction to situations did not change who my Mom and Dad were, nor diminish how much they loved me and wanted the best for me.